 SCOTT POLAR RESEARCH INSTITUTE / SCIENCE PHOTO LIBRARY SCOTT POLAR RESEARCH INSTITUTE / SCIENCE PHOTO LIBRARY

-Robert Falcon Scott (1868-1912), British explorer, after returning from the main depot-laying expedition (the Southern Journey) on 13 April 1911 during the British Antarctic Expedition (1910-1913).
+Robert Falcon Scott (1868-1912), British explorer, in sledging gear just before leaving for the Southern Journey on 26 January 1911 during the British Antarctic Expedition (1910-1913).
+Mount Erebus is in the background.
 Also known as the Terra Nova Expedition, the primary expedition objectives were scientific.
 Led by Scott, a shore party of 33 spent two seasons exploring on and around the Ross Ice Shelf.
 Scott and four others died in 1912 returning from their journey to the South Pole.
-This journey was one of several made to prepare for the final march south which started in November 1911.
-Scott died close to the main depot he had laid the previous year.
+The Southern Journey was one of a number of other treks undertaken to prepare for the final march south which started in November 1911.

 Model release not available.
 Property release not required.